Code of Student Conduct

-For other severe or serious violations of the Code of Student Conduct, talk to administration about the situation.
+For other severe or serious violations of the Code of Student Conduct, talk to me about the situation…

-Minor disciplinary problems should be handled in the classroom using the classroom Code of Conduct to determine the consequences for misbehavior.
+Minor disciplinary problems should be handled in the classroom using your classroom Code of Conduct to determine the consequences for misbehavior.
 Children need to know that the “buck stops” at the teacher’s desk.

-Punishment is out—consequences are in.
+If you are trying to “hurt” the student to make him/her “learn a lesson”, it’s punishment.
 A consequence helps a child focus on changing his/her behavior so the consequence won’t happen again.
-If it feels like punishment, the child will focus his anger on the person giving the punishment, not on changing behavior.
+If it feels like punishment, the child will focus his anger on the person giving the punishment, no on changing behavior.

 The following is a list of specific examples of appropriate and inappropriate behavior as it applies to our Code of Student Conduct.
 This list is not meant to be all-inclusive but should be used as a teaching tool for instructing students in proper behavior and citizenship.

 “It is appropriate for teachers to award Howler tickets for these behaviors, to help shape courteous behavior.”